edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   want to wipe the database and fill it again from scratch) we should apply additional ``--refresh`` argument, so the commands is ``yarn embeddings --refresh``.

-  First two lines of generateEmbeddings function store inside ``shouldRefresh`` variable how we want to run the script, re-generate all embeddings or perform just an update (the default).

 - If for some reason ``OPENAI_KEY`` is not available we should throw an error right at the beginning.